timiskhakov/timiskhakov.github.io/posts/exploring-spans-and-pipelines.md

 | LineParserSpans | 581.2 ns | 12.61 ns | 17.68 ns | 0.0496 |     - |     - |     104 B |

 ```
-Well, the results are indeed positive, but to be honest, they are not that exciting, are they?
+Well, the result is indeed positive, but to be honest, it is not that exciting, is it?
 But what about the big picture?
 Let's run some benchmarks on file parsers and feed our 500k line file to them:
 ```
 |                  Method |       Mean |    Error |   StdDev |       Gen 0 |      Gen 1 |     Gen 2 | Allocated |
 |------------------------ |-----------:|---------:|---------:|------------:|-----------:|----------:|----------:|